-- The Power factor is good but need to improve. - The Load Factor is low could be improve to get the benefits of

-• MD KVA exceeds in month of March '23
+- The Power factor is good but need to improve. - The Load Factor is low could be improve to get the benefits of good Load F actor. - MD KVA exceeds in month of March '21

 Remedies:

 - It is suggested to install a Thyristor 150 KVAr A PFC panel with 7.68% detuned reactors. - Install a Maximum Demand Controller